-In the Winaymarka section of Lake Titicaca, near the Bolivian border are the Aymara-speaking islands of Anapia and Yuspique.
+In the Winaymarka section of Lake Titicaca, near the Bolivian border, are the Aymara-language islands of Anapia and Yuspique.
 This off-the-beaten-path two-day trip can be done with a tour operator or on your own.
-With 280 families living on the islands, very few people speak English or even Spanish, but rather traditional Aymara.
+There are 280 families living on the islands, very few of whom speak English or even Spanish.

 After returning to Anapia you'll follow an evening's activities of traditional family life, such as music or dance.
-All Ways Travel and Edgar Adventures run tours.
-Proceeds go to the families.
-You can do this trip on your own for about $60 USD by following the itinerary and taking a water colectivo from Punta Hermosa to Anapia.
+All Ways Travel and Edgar Adventures run tours, with the proceeds going to the families.
+You can do this trip on your own for about S/300 by following the itinerary and taking a water colectivo from Punta Hermosa to Anapia.
 Public transportation to the islands only runs on Thursday and Sunday.